aipowerorg/aipowerorg.github.io/docs/ai-engine/openai/gpt-models.md

 | Babbage | Moderate classification, semantic search classification |
 | Ada | Parsing text, simple classification, address correction, keywords |

+You can use our [Comparison Tool](comparison-tool) to compare different models.

 ### Best Practices and Recommendations

 For different tasks and requirements, different GPT models may be more suitable.
 Here are some recommendations based on common use cases: